Bette Davis Feuds with Joan Crawford, Does What No Makeup Artist Dares, and runs to the Hollywood Hills! It's Whatever Happened to Baby Jane?

 “Please do not refer to me in that manner in the future.”

-Despite the resounding success of Whatever Happened to Baby Jane?, and the attempt of a follow up pairing in Hush…Hush, Sweet Charlotte (1964) (Davis and Crawford actually both started filming Charlotte, but it was just too much, and Crawford was replaced with Olivia de Havilland, a female costar Bette actually got along with!), there would never be another onscreen pairing of Bette Davis and Joan Crawford.
+Despite the resounding success of Whatever Happened to Baby Jane?, and an attempt at a follow up pairing in Hush…Hush, Sweet Charlotte (1964), there would never again be another onscreen pairing of Bette Davis and Joan Crawford.

 “Whatever I say about Miss Crawford, she’s a star…and she’s one of the few left.
 No question about it.”